LeBaronDeCharlus/Wrike-CLI-Client/Readme.md

 ## Installation

-Download [https://github.com/LeBaronDeCharlus/wrs/releases]('https://github.com/LeBaronDeCharlus/wrs/releases'), binary should be placed on your *bin* env.
+Download a [releases](https://github.com/LeBaronDeCharlus/wrs/releases), and add binary in your Path.

 ### Usage